-Saw a Woman in Half: One of the ghosts, Roberta.
+Saw a Woman in Half: One of the ghosts, Roberta was a victim of this trick.
 Her bottom half keeps drifting away on its own.
 Less fatally, Alex gets cut into three pieces at one point.

 Singing Voice Dissonance: One of the ghosts, Frederico.
 He has an excellent opera voice when performing on stage.
 He provides a riddle about how to reach Mary's room at the top of the theater (as well as one of the magic items).
 He also participated in a sword-throwing act, which, of course, didn't work correctly.